edu-python-course/happiness-meter/docs/spec.rst

 -   Only admin users can create, update or delete teams.
     Both API endpoint(s) and admin site can be used for this.
--   Authenticated users can retrieve an average happiness level for a team their are assigned to for a current date.
+-   Authenticated users can retrieve an average happiness level for a team they are assigned to for a current date.
 -   Authenticated users can retrieve statistics for
 -   Anonymous users or none-team members can retrieve an average happiness level for all registered teams.